marimo-team/marimo/docs/guides/editor_features/package_management.md

 # ///
 ```

-This means your notebook file is a completing self-contained artifact with all the necessary information to run.
+This means your notebook file is a completely self-contained artifact with all the necessary information to run.